 Graduate Institute of International and Development Studies in Geneva

-Interested students must comply with the General Guidelines for Semester Legal Studies Abroad [PDF], which contain important information, including how to apply.
-Please also read the Guidelines for Semester Study Abroad at the Graduate Institute of International and Development Studies [PDF].
+Interested students must comply with the General Guidelines for Semester Legal Studies Abroad, which include how to apply.
+Students should also review the Guidelines for Semester Study Abroad at Graduate Institute of International and Development Studies, Geneva.

 Apply by February 15, 2021(For Fall 2021 or Winter 2022; Winter 2022 applications will be accepted on a rolling basis until August 15, 2021)